mjcumming/OpenHAB-4-Occupancy-Manager/README.md

 - **Hierarchical Location Structure**: Supports event propagation across different locations, from individual locations to the entire home.
 - **Ease of Use**: Encapsulates all necessary logic within the module, shifting the focus from coding to configuring, making occupancy management easy.

+## Real-life Examples

+### Arriving Home
+When you arrive home and open the door, the system detects this and sets the main floor as occupied, automatically turning on the main floor lights.

+### Leaving Home
+When you leave your home with the lights and TV on, the system turns them off after detecting no occupancy for a set time, all without needing to write specific rules.

+## System Requirements

+- JavaScript (ECMAScript 2022+) binding must be enabled in OpenHAB.

 ## Installation

 Installing the Occupancy Manager module is a quick process.
 Follow these instructions to get started: